mindspore.ops.derivative

 mindspore.ops.derivative(fn, primals, order)[source]

-This function is designed to calculate the higher order differentiation of given composite function.
-To figure out order-th order differentiations, original inputs and order must be provided together.
-In particular, the value of input first order derivative is set to 1, while the other to 0.
+This function is designed to calculate the higher-order differentiation of a given composite function.
+To figure out order-th order differentiation, original inputs and order must be provided together.
+In particular, the value of the first-order derivative of the input is set to 1, while the others are set to 0.

 Note

-If primals is tensor of int type, it will be converted to tensor of float type.
+If primals is a tensor of int type, it will be converted to a tensor of float type.

 Parameters